dsbl-dev/veronese-riddle-dsbl/README.md

 ## The Tending: A Contemporary Echo

 As a contemporary echo of the riddle's performative nature, this work includes the design of **The Tending**: a cryptographic seal implementing DSBL principles through Shamir's Secret Sharing.
 50 fragments distributed among appointed Vestals, where any 40 suffice for reconstruction.
 The seal demonstrates how deferred semantic binding can operate across millennial timescales.
-Full specification in the paper's Coda section.

 ## Related Work